-Purpose: To compare the load to failure values of different ceramic CAD/CAM implant crown materials with drilled screw access holes with and without cyclic loading applied.
+Purpose: To compare the load-to-failure values of different ceramic CAD/CAM implant crown materials with drilled screw-access holes with and without cyclic loading applied.

-Materials and methods: Forty zirconia abutments with a titanium base were pre-loaded onto implants to support maxillary right first premolar crowns that were milled from four different CAD/CAM ceramic materials (zirconia reinforced lithium silicate, hybrid ceramic, lithium disilicate, and zirconia; n = 10 each).
-After cementing the crowns, screw access channels were prepared by drilling through occlusal surfaces.
+Materials and Methods: Forty zirconia abutments with a titanium base were pre-loaded onto implants to support maxillary right first premolar crowns milled from four different CAD/CAM ceramic materials (zirconia-reinforced lithium silicate, hybrid ceramic, lithium disilicate, and zirconia; n = 10 each).
+After cementing the crowns, the screw-access channels were prepared by drilling through the occlusal surfaces.
 Half of the specimens were subjected to cyclic loading for 5 million cycles at 2 Hz (n = 5/material).
-After cyclic loading, vertical loads were applied to failure, and the load to failure values of all crowns were recorded and statistically analyzed.
-Two-way analysis of variance was used with restricted maximum likelihood estimation and Tukey-Kramer adjustments (α = .05).
+After cyclic loading, vertical loads were applied until failure.
+The load-to-failure values of all crowns were recorded and statistically analyzed.
+Two-way ANOVA was used with restricted maximum likelihood estimation and Tukey-Kramer adjustments (α = .05).

 Conclusion: Cyclic loading did not significantly influence the load to failure of any of the materials tested.
-Zirconia crowns with drilled screw access channels cemented on zirconia abutments with a titanium base had higher load to failure values compared to the other ceramic crown materials.
+Zirconia crowns with drilled screw access channels cemented on zirconia abutments with a titanium base had higher load-to-failure values compared to the other ceramic crown materials.